ericyang789/Parallel-Compute-Project/README.md

 | tSNE - calc_pji  |  1.91%  |
 | tSNE - Update P  |  1.65%  |

-The main observation from the code profiling is that the PCA part take slonger than the
+The main observation from the code profiling is that the PCA part takes about 70% of the time, much longer than the core t-SNE algorithm which only accounts for approximately 30% of the time.

 ### Implementation Decisions
+The PCA algorithm was our first target for parallelization for several reasons.
+The first and most obvious one is that PCA took most of the time.
+Additionally, if we look in more detail at the PCA profiling, we can see that the single function `Calculating Covariance Matrix` takes 62% of the total computational time.
+This function consists of a matrix multiplication of our data matrix with its transpose, which promised a big potential for being parallelizable using OpenACC.

 ### Parallelization with OpenACC
 Pragmas etc